 A story featuring Son & Garden, a Farmhouse Kitchen Restaurant.

-I am dedicating this story to Peet and Biw, our kind servers at Son & Garden in San Francisco.
+I dedicate this story to Peet and Biw, our kind servers at Son & Garden in San Francisco.
 I also dedicate this to every reader of Kwento by Nica.
 Thank you for being patient with me.
 Thank you for waiting for me to write a good story.
 Enjoy this one.
 It's my kwento, my story, about having fun.

 ~ ~ ~